2022–23 Gibraltar Intermediate Cup

-The 2022–23 Gibraltar Intermediate Cup is a single-leg knockout tournament played by under-23 clubs from Gibraltar, who compete in the Gibraltar Intermediate League.
+The 2022–23 Gibraltar Intermediate Cup was a single-leg knockout tournament played by under-23 clubs from Gibraltar, who compete in the Gibraltar Intermediate League.

 The champions of the first edition were Mons Calpe, who defeated Manchester 62 4–1 in the final on 15 January 2019.
 This second edition will see the tournament return for the first time in 4 years, with a new format.

 Format

 The new format was revealed along with the draw in December 2022.
 Teams will be split into 3 groups (two groups of 4 and one group of 3), with the group winners and best runner-up progressing to the semi-finals.